I am back from San Diego.

 They are doing too much, too fast, and not following a logical and intelligently designed progression and they are shooting themselves in the foot and they are not getting the results that they want.

 Rick Kaselj: Awesome.
 Based on what you said if we all think about it we have exercises that we are good at and those are probably movements that we are really good at doing.

-For example, I know that I am pretty good at deadlifting and squatting I enjoy those and I kind of gravitate to them, but I know with an overhead press I suck at it.
-I know I need to work at it.
+For example, I know that I am pretty good at deadlifting and squatting I enjoy those, and I kind of gravitate to them, but I know with an overhead press I suck at it.
+I know I need to work on it.

 What would you say to someone when it comes to looking at these movements that they are weak at?

 Tyler Bramlett: Sure, okay so the biggest thing is obviously we just don’t want to nurse our strengths.
 If we nurse our strengths, we really get good at a few things and we never really get good at other things.

 What I would like to do is, I’ve done this with my Bootcamp program, I’ve created a training cycle I do this with my private training programs, I do this with my online programs as well.
 I created a program that gives you a sense of muscle confusion, like a cross-fit and all these Bootcamp programs are doing consistently varied exercises which to me is fun but it’s not going to get you the best results possible because you are not exposed to a stimulus on a planted level.

 You have to be exposed to it over and over again in order to get better at it.
 If you only do presses once every month or 3 weeks even, you are not going to get better at pressing.

 What I would like to do is to create some sort of cycle that exposes people to all the movement patterns that we have just talked about over the course of anywhere between 2 to 3 weeks.
 And oftentimes it will be a variation of each one.
 The push-up might go from a regular kneeling push-up if you are a total beginner to maybe like a push slide where you kind of in a downward dog position to a push-up position and then back up.